 Because robotics is so popular these days, it’s easy to start robotics.
 All you need to do is find local robotics events such as classes, summer camps, after school programs, and hackathons, to attend.

-Furthermore, the same holds true for robotics summer camps.
-Majority of these camps are for beginner programmers; however, if you’re looking for intermediate or advanced course offerings, check with the colleges local to your area—they might have an applied programming class for students who have prior experience working with robots.
+Furthermore, the same holds for robotics summer camps.
+The majority of these camps are for beginner programmers; however, if you’re looking for intermediate or advanced course offerings, check with the colleges local to your area—they might have an applied programming class for students who have prior experience working with robots.

 Just to give you an idea, robotics summer camps can range anywhere from $250-$2500 per session depending on the difficulty, kits used, and if it’s a day or overnight camp.